Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/openidconnect.rst

 If you want to add an Azure AD provider, click on the caret down and "Azure Active Directory".

 .. image:: ../../../images/openidconnect/azure-add-button.png
-  :alt: Tuleap Open Id Connect provider creation
+  :alt: Tuleap OpenID Connect provider creation
   :align: center

 A different modal opens and you can fill the necessary fields.
 Note authorization endpoint, token endpoint and user information endpoint are not more necessary.